-We are proud of our international partner agencies, each of which provides a myriad of services to the men, women and children around the world.
+We are proud of our international partner agencies, each of which provides a myriad of services to men, women, and children around the world.
 By supporting the Jewish Federation’s Annual Campaign, you are helping to fund a lifeline of programs and activities offered by our invaluable partners.

 The Jewish Federation of North American represents 153 Jewish Federations and over 300 Network communities, which raise and distribute more than $3 billion annually for social welfare, social services and educational needs.
 The Federation movement, collectively among the top 10 charities on the continent, protects and enhances the well-being of Jews worldwide through the values of tikkun olam (repairing the world), tzedakah (charity and social justice) and Torah (Jewish learning).
 Click here for the JFNA 2016 Public Policy Priorities.

-Today, the Jewish Agency turns its attention to the greatest challenges of our times: a relentless erosion of Jewish communities and identity abroad and a decline among young Israelis of the social idealism that characterized Israel in its first decades.
+Today the Jewish Agency turns its attention to the greatest challenges of our times: a relentless erosion of Jewish communities and identity abroad and a decline among young Israelis of the social idealism that characterized Israel in its first decades.
 Working to ensure our Jewish future for generations to come, JAFI connects Jews with Israel, with one another, with their heritage, and with our collective future.
 Click here for JAFI's 2017 Performance Report.

-The American Jewish Joint Distribution Committee (JDC) is the worlds's leading Jewish humanitarian assistance organization.
-The American Jewish Joint Distribution Committee (JDC) is the world’s leading Jewish humanitarian assistance organization.
+The American Jewish Joint Distribution Committee (JDC) is the world's leading Jewish humanitarian assistance organization.
 Founded in 1914, today JDC works on behalf of the Jewish communities of North America in Israel and more than 70 countries across the former Soviet Union, Central and Eastern Europe, Africa, Asia, and Latin America to alleviate hunger and hardship, rescue Jews in danger, and create lasting connections to Jewish life.
 JDC builds Israel’s human capital by empowering its most vulnerable citizens – youth at risk, the elderly, people with disabilities, the ultra-Orthodox, Israeli Arabs, and new immigrants – with the tools they need to participate in the country's future.
 Click here to view the JDC's 2016 Annual Report.